Choosing Your Surgeon

 - LASIK surgery in which a mechanical blade (microkeratome) is used to cut the flap–using the laser to cut the flap customizes the treatment to each individual patient and produces better vision outcomes.

-- Same day LASIK–rushing into the procedure means that the essential step of preparing the corneas for surgery will be skipped, so the opportunity to achieve best possible vision outcomes will be lost.
+- Same day LASIK–rushing into the procedure means that the essential step of preparing the corneas for surgery will be skipped, so the opportunity to achieve the best possible vision outcomes will be lost.

 - Surgeons who do not provide pre- or post-operative care, but who push off these very important parts of vision correction care to someone else.

-- Vision correction centers that provide only LASIK and no other vision correction options–LASIK is not be the best option for every patient, but patients will get LASIK anyway because that is all that is offered at such centers.
+- Vision correction centers that provide only LASIK and no other vision correction options–LASIK is not the best option for every patient, but patients will get LASIK anyway because that is all that is offered at such centers.

 - Marketing hype such as “High-definition LASIK” and “3-D LASIK”–High-definition and 3-D LASIK do not exist.
 These terms are made-up and are used solely for marketing purposes.

-Click to print the questions or the questions and answers.
+Click to print the questions.